 The size of the building is really impressive when you realize it was built so many centuries ago by people who didn’t have access to the technology we have today.

 💶 Top Tip: To get visit the Colosseum, you have to buy a ticket.
-For this, you will have the take the first line, which is the ticket office line, the ticket office is inside the building, really easy to find.
+For this, you will have the take the first line, which is the ticket office line, the ticket office is inside the building, and really easy to find.
 Then you will have to take another line, this second line is the actual entrance line.
 The ticket costs €16 and includes the Roman Forum and Palatine Hill as well, which we will be visiting next.
 The entrance is free with Roma Pass or OMNIA Pass.

-Inside you will able to see the areas where the common people would sit to watch the shows, as well as the area where the high society of that time would sit.
+Inside you will be able to see the areas where the common people would sit to watch the shows, as well as the area where the high society of that time would sit.
 You can even locate the place where the Emperor himself would be.
 Unfortunately, I particularly thought the inside of the Colosseum would be better preserved.

 In the arena, part of it was left uncovered so you can see the underground of the building.
 Animals and prisoners would have their cells here, while gladiators too would wait underground for their performance.